AMDAndy/blt/readme/windows-install.md

   1. Use a separate PowerShell or other command line environment to manage the VM via `vagrant` commands.
   2. [Install cbwin](https://github.com/xilun/cbwin#installation) and use it to 'wrap' `vagrant` commands (e.g. `wrun vagrant up` to build the VM from inside Bash).

-> Note that if you use `cbwin`, you will need to launch it's included `outbash.exe` environment (rather than the default Bash environment) so it can wrap calls to Windows executables.
+> Note that if you use `cbwin`, you will need to launch its included `outbash.exe` environment (rather than the default Bash environment) so it can wrap calls to Windows executables.
 Also, you should make sure the BLT codebase is in a path accessible to both Windows and the WSL (e.g. `/mnt/c/Users/yourusername/Sites`), otherwise `vagrant` and other Windows apps won't be able to access the code.

 After you run `vm init` (it may error out and say 'Virtualbox is missing is not installed' [sic]), you will then need to run commands pertaining to the VM manually, outside of BLT: